Lawyers say Tuohy family ‘devastated’ by Oher’s ‘Blind Side’ allegations

 The Tuohy family took in Oher, now 37, when he was in high school playing football for Briarcrest Christian School in suburban Memphis.
 Oher went on to a career in the NFL.

-The story became the subject of the Oscar-winning movie “The Blind Side,” which has made more than $300 million worldwide.
+The story became the subject of the Oscar-nominated movie “The Blind Side,” which has made more than $300 million worldwide.

 Each of the five family members — including Oher — received an estimated $100,000 from “The Blind Side,” the attorneys said.